 We have an unhealthy addiction to something in my household.
 I’m almost embarrassed to admit it, but we’re friends right?

 We have a Kettle chip addiction.
 But not just any Kettle chip.
 I’m talking jalapeño flavored Kettle chips.
 It’s been going on for years.
-It started with my mom, who would always sneak a bag (or two) in each grocery run we’d do.
-Then it rubbed off on Sean, who now never comes home from the store sans jalapeño Kettle chip.

 They’re always in our house!
 So I’ve just accepted them as a regular part of our diet.
 Our kids are even obsessed.